aptise/peter_sslers/README.md

 ## Intuitive Hierarchy of Related Objects

-* With a migration to ACME-2, this project shifted the "core" object from a ServerCertificate to the AcmeOrder.
+* With a migration to ACME-2, this project shifted the "core" object from a CertificateSigned to the AcmeOrder.
 * An ACME-Order's primary relations are an AcmeAccount (who owns the order?) and a UniqueFQDNSet (what domains are in the order?)
 * A PrivateKey is considered a secondary item.
 One can be specified for an AcmeOrder, but the AcmeAccount can specify it's own strategy
 * A PrivateKey can be re-used across new/renewed AcmeOrders if specified